 Pursuant to provisions in connection with prior mergers, payment of dividends on common stock are not permitted if, after giving effect to such payment of dividends, common equity becomes less than 30% of total capitalization.
-At March 31, 2021 and 2020, common equity was 68.2% and 73.5% of total capitalization, respectively.
-Under these provisions, none of the Company's retained earnings at March 31, 2021 and 2020 were restricted as to common dividends.
+At March 31, 2022 and 2021, common equity was 70.55% and 68.2% of total capitalization respectively.
+Under these provisions, none of the Company's retained earnings at March 31, 2022 and 2021 were restricted as to common dividends.

-For the years ended 2021 and 2020, the Company paid dividends on common stock of \$237.4 million and \$165.0 million, respectively, to NGUSA to realign its capital structure
+For the fiscal years ended 2022 and 2021, the Company paid dividends on common stock of \$158 million and \$237.4 million, respectively, to NGUSA to realign its capital structure.